• Pacific Institute for Research and Evaluation

 Research Goals and Activities

-In its current five-year grant, PRC is focusing upon identifying:
+In its current five-year grant, PRC is focusing upon identifying answers to the following questions:

 See the sidebar for details on projects addressing these topic of research.